johncurt/async-mysql/README.md

 AsyncMySQL - Asynchronous MySQL Query Manager
 =============================================

-AsyncMySQL helps you manage several asynchronous queries with callbacks on success or failure.
-It can be used by itself to speed up concurrent in a single model, or in conjunction with an asynchronous library such as Amp or Ratchet.
+AsyncMySQL helps manage several asynchronous queries with callbacks on success or failure.
+It can be used by itself to speed up concurrent queries in a single model, or in conjunction with an asynchronous library such as Amp or Ratchet.